tiobetestlab/.github/actions/tics/README.md

 * Have TiCS installed in your system.
 * An action runner should have been installed on the repo you are wishing to run the action.

-## Run TICS
+## Publish TICS
 The workflow, usually declared in `.github/workflows/build.yml`, looks like:

-## Publish TICS

 ```yaml